kodadot/subwork/docs/amenities-in-coworking-space.md

 type of areas we have in SubWork
 ---

+> picture of premier lounge area to secure your milion $ tickets
 - space for focused work
 - space for collaborative work
 - space for relaxation